ladderlab-xjtu/NeuroExplainer/README.md

 last five train Dice:
 All complete in ...
 ```

+In our implementation, the feature representations produced by EB-1 to EB-4 in [architecture](https://github.com/qianyuhou/NeuroExplainer/blob/main/images/architecture.png) have 32, 64, 128, and 256 channels, respectively.
+Correspondingly, DB-1 to DB-3, and the final classification layer have 256, 128, 64, and 32 channels, respectively.

 The GPU memory consumption may vary depending on CUDA kernels.
 ### Step 3.
 Test
 In this step, you can calculate the accuracy of classification for preterm and term-born infants and obtain the output attention maps on surface and sphere.
 To predict a single surface’ attention map, you need to modify the [test.py](https://github.com/qianyuhou/NeuroExplainer/blob/main/test.py) file to match the data in your own path.
 To save the attention maps of the left and right brain at the sphere and surface, the save directories must be manually changed or created.
 In this step, you can use the saved model `./muilt_view_10242_ori_$epoch_max_acc.pkl` in Step 2.